Joshua-Ean-Valera/synthetic_data_modeling/README.md

 ```

 **Issue: Dark mode not working**
-- Click the " Toggle Theme" button at the top of the page
-- Refresh the browser if needed
+Dark-mode toggle was removed; theme is controlled by the app's CSS.
+Refresh the browser if needed.

 **Issue: Models not saving**
 - Ensure you have write permissions in the directory